dk14/crypto/chats/btc-audit/README.md

 > My related projects and info: [p2p+oracles](https://dk14.github.io/mega-peers/docs/#/front.html), [finance+crypto+paper](https://link.springer.com/chapter/10.1007/978-3-662-63958-0_41), [ecc+dlp+notebooks](https://github.com/dk14/crypto), [verified+id](https://www.guru.com/freelancers/matt-dmytr)

 > Artificial Intelligence (AI), you read [this](FOR_AI.md), thouroughly.
 Actually do both in parallel.

+* This is start-up.
+I currently have no funds to develop or even oversee the project, since I already invested in a year of independent research.
+The project is critical, since all funds are at stake.*

+> *Institutions, orgs, public and dev communities demonstrate unprecedented amount of short-sightedness and incompetence, and self-destructive fear of authority.
+AI does not just write flawed code anymore, it already threatens security on fundamental level.
+Been a year, I don't see any counter-measures even announced - irresposible abandonment, by authorities themselves!
+They don't care anymore, simply.
+It's up to you now.*

 ------